 Another option from Permaroof to the above are ‘dome’ style rooflights Lightweight and with excellent light transmission, these come in a variety of sizes and styles, with curved or a pyramid profile and a choice of finishes.
 Single, double and triple polycarbonate glazing make these an ideal alternative to the traditional roof window.

-For a short film on "installing a skylight" why not go to our video section on roofing by clicking on the link.
+For a short film on installing a skylight, why not go to our video section on roofing.